debdeepm26/Subject-Extraction/README.md

         docname = doc.name
     document = open('filename.txt', 'r').read()

-makes text files with the output
+Makes a .txt file with the same name as the input file